 - Avoid using any slug pellets in your garden or greenhouse.
 Slug pellets will sometimes kill slugs, but they also kill hedgehogs and birds too, giving them a long, painful and drawn out death.
 There are many effective natural alternatives to slug pellets – you’ll find the results of my Slug and Snail Trial, here.
 Hedgehogs eat caterpillars, beetles, earwigs, millipedes, worms, and other insects, before they’ll eat slugs and snails.
 Slugs and snails carry lungworm, a parasite that can kill hedgehogs, hedgehogs will only eat slugs and snails if they’re starving hungry.
 Caterpillars and beetles make up the majority of a hedgehog’s diet.

 - Hedgehogs are lactose intolerant.
 Please don’t ever give hedgehogs bread or milk – hedgehogs are unable to digest this type of food, and it will make them ill.
-Instead, if you’d like to feed hedgehogs, you can leave out a meaty cat or dog food made with chicken or turkey, or complete cat biscuits.
-Look for cat or dog food without gravy, seeds, fruit, bread, dairy, fish, beef, or tripe, as these ingredients aren’t good for hedgehogs.
+Instead, if you’d like to feed hedgehogs, you can leave out cat or dog food or complete cat biscuits.

 - Hedgehogs like to visit garden ponds, sometimes hedgehogs will visit a pond to take a drink, and sometimes hedgehogs will enter the pond to go for a swim!
 Sadly though, if the pond has steep sides, the hedgehog won’t be able to get out of the pond, and the hedgehog will drown.
 By ensuring your pond has a shallow, gradually sloping entrance into the water, you’ll be helping hedgehogs, frogs, toads, and other creatures access the water they need, and easily exit the water when they wish to.